Mastering the Rockefeller Habits to Scale Up your business

 1. The executive team is healthy and aligned

-This is the fundamental building block on which all the other Habits are built.
+Verne Harnish told me this is number one for a reason, the rest can be tacked in any order.
+This is the fundamental building block on which all the other Rockefeller Habits are built.
 Without this, you can forget it!
 One of my fundamental management principles is that your company will never perform better than its leadership team.
 Some of my recent blogs have focused on how to supercharge exec teams and the things that make them powerful.
 That’s because this is so important.
 Everything comes down from the top so you need to spend time and resources on getting this right.

 Make sure your top team understand and are comfortable with each other.
 In my view, the best tool for this is the Gallup Strengths Finder because it’s more useful in a team context.
 It’s much more individualised than Myers-Briggs and focuses on strengths rather than weaknesses.